 Takeaway: The European Commission's stance towards strengthening infrastructure mapping and investment mapping to ensure better future co-deployment and consequent abatement of costs emerged clearly in the implementation assessment.
 In addition, integration of service mapping into the work undertaken by the SIP on infrastructure mapping was also mentioned.
 As the revision of the BCRD is undertaken in 2021, EU countries as well as accession countries should monitor developments closely and be ready to adapt their efforts to avoid delays or duplication of efforts in the future.

 2.3.3.
-The BEREC Guidelines
+BEREC's implementation of the EECC